 About this listing

-Versatile, private, spacious; bathroom and kitchen included; independent front door to the street; second floor; good natural light and airing; in the nicest, safest, best area of Lima and of Miraflores itself.
 Expect to be comfortable and to enjoy your stay with us.
 The suites are roomy, clean, comfortable, well furnished; have new beds, too.
-Quality and price are exceptional.
 Ours is a residential area, slowly turning semi-residential because we are a few steps from Av Benavides, a backbone avenue--your reference street when you are here.

 The apartment can accommodate up to four persons.
 The main suite has a new queen bed, and is open as part of the structure.
 The other suite has a new full bed and its own door--available when the group requires it.
 We only rent to one person, one couple, one group of two, three or four at a time--bathroom and kitchen are only shared with your group.
 Utilities, toiletries, cleaning services, taxes and fees are included; there are no additional or hidden charges.

-We provide bedding (sheets, blankets, comforters), towels, toiletries, detergent, wi-fi, cable.
-The apartment has a newly re-done bathroom with hot water and rainfall ("Spanish") shower head; well-equipped kitchen with refrigerator, microwave oven, double-burner table stove, electric steel kettle, French coffee press, toaster (plug in half-way only), blender, plates, glasses, silverware, cookware.
+We provide bedding (sheets, blankets, comforters), towels, toiletries, detergent, free wi-fi and cable.
+The apartment has a newly re-done bathroom with hot water and rainfall shower head; well-equipped kitchen with refrigerator, microwave oven, double-burner table stove, electric steel kettle, French coffee press, toaster (plug in half-way only), plates, glasses, silverware, cookware.

-Additional amenities include wi-fi (wireless internet); 32-inch LCD TV (70+ cable channels, some in English); alarm clock-radio; fans; hair dryer; writing desk; closet with hangers, iron and iron board; and, on the first floor, washer and dryer--first load is free, next loads $5 each.
-If you need a specific item, please ask, maybe we can get it for you.
+Additional amenities include wi-fi (wireless internet); 32-inch TV (70+ cable channels, some in English); alarm clock-radio; fans; hair dryer; writing desk; closet with hangers, iron and iron board; and, on the first floor, washer and dryer--first load is complimentary, next loads $5 each.
+If you are not bringing your phone, we can lend you an 'antique' mobile phone: useful enough to call a taxi, friend, restaurant, me; or send messages; minimum charge S/.
+3.00 PEN at supermarkets and neighborhood stores.
+In general, if you need a specific item, please ask, maybe we can get it for you.

 We love it that we are in the best area of Miraflores, at walking distance to assorted good restaurants and coffee shoppes, well-supplied supermarkets, a variety of stores, places of interest, banks and ATMs.
 Check "Guidebook."